Academic Catalog

 Career Opportunities

 Engineering continues to be an excellent choice for a career.
 Engineering consistently has low rates of unemployment.
-Salaries at the entry level begin at about $50,000 with an Associate in Science degree and may go as high as $170,000 for a Bachelor in Science degree in particular specializations.
+Salaries at the entry level begin at about $50,000 with an Associate in Science degree and may go as high as $170,000 for a Bachelor of Science degree in particular specializations.

 Award Type(s)